What are the ancillary account fees?

 **You can avoid a paper check fee by linking your bank account to your Stash account and subsequently requesting a withdrawal (which will be processed via ACH bank transfer).

 ***Statements, confirms and prospectuses are delivered electronically by default.
 You can request paper confirms, statements and prospectuses if you choose.
-Paper confirm, statement and prospectus fees will occur if there is a typo in your email address that causes these documents to bounce back as undeliverable.
-Please update your email address in the app or contact our support team if you are incurring paper confirm, statement and prospectus fees.
+Paper confirm, statement, and prospectus fees will occur if there is a typo in your email address that causes these documents to bounce back as undeliverable.
+Please update your email address in the app or contact our support team if you are incurring paper confirm, statements and prospectus fees.